-- Programs shall develop processes to ensure information collected upon the initial request for services meets the minimum standards for access time reporting. - If programs have workflows that include staff having their own template to record client information and client access times vs entering information in SmartCare in real time during a call with a client, programs shall develop processes to ensure data documented on logs/templates entered in SmartCare timely and accurately. - Programs shall develop processes to reconcile data collected with data entered into SmartCare. - There are reports available on demand in SmartCare that can be used to monitor compliance internally.
-See the Q&A below for more information about available reports - What is different about capturing access times in SmartCare vs CCBH? - The naming conventions, where the data is captured, reports, and workflows may be different, but the regulations have not changed.
+- Programs shall develop processes to ensure information collected upon the initial request for services meets the minimum standards for access time reporting. - If programs have workflows that include staff having their own template to record client information and client access times vs entering information in SmartCare in real time during a call with a client, programs shall develop processes to ensure the data documented on logs/templates is entered in SmartCare timely and accurately. - Programs shall develop processes to reconcile data collected with data entered into SmartCare. - There are reports available on demand in SmartCare that can be used to monitor compliance internally.
+See the Q&A below for more information about available reports.

+What is the difference between capturing access times in SmartCare vs SanWITS?

+The naming conventions, where the data is captured, reports, and workflows may be different, but the regulations have not changed.